pyscaffold/pyscaffoldext-django/README.rst

 .. _managepy:

-The second reason is that Django expects the user of your application to have control on where the source code is placed, and this simply don't go well with pip installing locations deeply hidden somewhere in the file system (e.g.
+The second reason is that Django expects the user of your application to have control on where the source code is placed, and this simply doesn't go well with pip installing locations deeply hidden somewhere in the file system (e.g.
 ``/home/username/my-venvs/web-app/lib/python3.6/site-packages/my-web-app``)…

-For example, before starting a Django application you are supposed to run migrations to prepare the correct structure in the database to receive your data.
+For example, before starting a Django application server you are supposed to run migrations to prepare the correct structure in the database to receive your data.
 This is usually achieved by running ``python manage.py migrate`` at the root of your directory, however, if someone is installing your app using pip, how does this person knows where to find the ``manage.py`` file?

 To solve this problem, ``pyscaffoldext-django`` renames ``manage.py`` to
 |mainpy|_ and moves it inside your web application package.
-Since it become
+Since it becomes
 part of your package, the script will be accessible via ``python -m YOUR_PACKAGE_NAME
 <commands>`` from everywhere in the system, and therefore no one installing it
 with pip needs to know where it is.